San Francisco 49ers (5-11) - Previously: 31.

 New Orleans Saints (7-9) - Previously: 27.

 I found it crazy that Sean Payton admitted on national TV that he wouldn't have drafted Sheldon Rankins if he didn't have his 3-cone time.
 What?
-That's like telling a car dealer that you're not going to purchase one of his automobiles unless you learn the name of the person who installed the air bag.
+That's like telling an auto dealer that you're not going to purchase a specific car unless you learn the name of the person who installed the air bag.
 It just seems so insignificant.

 Atlanta Falcons (8-8) - Previously: 26.